weaverryan/vjCommentPlugin/README.markdown

         enabled_modules:        [..., commentAdmin, commentReportAdmin]

 **Moderate comments**
 You can edit a comment, reply to or delete one.
-Deletion is not permanent ; the comment appears in frontend with the mention 'deleted by moderator'.
+Deletion is not permanent;
+the comment appears in frontend with the mention 'deleted by moderator'.
 You can restore it.
 Reply in backend is same as reply in frontend.
 You can use the user object to override author values in the form.

 **Moderate reports**
 You can remove, validate or invalidate a report and edit or remove a comment.
 There's three states : untreated, validated and invalidated.
 By default, list only shows untreated reports.
 You can switch in filters.

 In the list of the commentAdmin module, comment's body is truncated to 50 characters by default to keep a readable list.
-You can edit this option :
+You can edit this option:

   * edit apps/your_frontend_app/config/app.yml